steve-rescale/code-review/README.md

 This repo has this implemented in the form of an API endpoint.
 It takes `begin` and `end` parameters and returns JSON describing the labels for each number from `begin`-`end` inclusive.

-Due to feature creep, the API can now also accept different rules for how to label divisible numbers.
-The prototypical scheme described above is coded as `[[3, 'Fizz'], [5, 'Buzz']]`, but you could supply any number of `[integer, string]` tuples to label the list accordingly.
+The API also accepts different rules for how to label divisible numbers.
+The classic scheme described above is coded as `[[3, 'Fizz'], [5, 'Buzz']]`, but you could supply any number of `[integer, string]` tuples to label the list accordingly.

 You can assume that this API works well enough, though you are welcome to take a look at it.

-The focus is on the web components comprising the interface to this API, collecting the pertinent parameters and displaying the output.
-It sorta works, but has some rough edges to consider code-wise, and ...debatable stylistic presentation.
+The aim here is to debug the new web components comprising the front-end to this API.

 ![in action](fizzbuzz.gif)